developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/pb3x/gesturingoverview/index.md

 <P>
 <center><img src="../Resources/gestures/circle.gif"></center>
 <P>
-The Start and End angles (in degrees) specify the start and end of the gesture region, measuring clockwise from the 3 o’clock position.
-The example above uses a Start of 0° and an End of 180°.
+The Start and End angles (in degrees) specify the start and end of the gesture region, measuring clockwise from the 3 oï¿½clock position.
+The example above uses a Start of 0ï¿½ and an End of 180ï¿½.
 The End angle can be less than the Start, in which case the gesture must be performed in an anti-clockwise direction.
-Angles greater than 360° are supported.
+Angles greater than 360ï¿½ are supported.
 <P>
 The Tolerance specifies the radius of the overlapping circles which cover the gesture region.
 <P>